scratch-blog/scratch-blog-jekyll-source/_posts/2015-06-27-austins-signature-pizza.markdown

 This is a recipe I spent a long time refining.
 I went through a lot of iterations, trying different crust recipes and tweaking them until I found something that consistently turns out well.

+Over the coming months, I will be adapting this recipe into something I can make from the rawest ingredients I can get my hands on.
+Once I've covered all of the individual ingredients I'll post an updated version of the recipe.

 ----

 Time